thomas-maurice/dnsbin2/README.md

 Yep, that's shit alright.

+**EDIT**: You can now make the cli retrieve the file chunks in a parallel way.
+With a concurency of 30 (`-workers 30`) it downloads the 5M of data in less than a second locally.

 # In conclusion
 Being able to do something does **NOT** mean that you should do it.